duneanalytics/spellbook/README.md

 ## TL;DR
 - Have a question on how something works in Spellbook, or why we design spells in a particular way?
   - Please visit the [docs](docs/) directory to find various topics & ideally answers to any question about Spellbook
+- Spellbook has [introduced sub-projects](https://github.com/duneanalytics/spellbook/discussions/5238), with the intention to pilot a path forward for scaling the repo
 - Are you building something new? **Please make sure to open a Draft PR**, so we minimize duplicated work, and other wizards can help you if you need
 - Don't know where to start?
 The docs below will guide you, but as a summary:
   - Want to make an incremental improvement to one of our spells? (add a new project, fix a bug you found), simply open a PR with your changes.